-Hughenden is currently a 3 star accredited Queensland Tidy Town.
+Hughenden is a 4 star accredited Queensland Tidy Town.
 You can tell us what you think in the poll.

 With a population of 1,151 (2011 census), Hughenden is a small town in the Shire of Flinders, Queensland.
 It was named after Hughenden Manor in Buckinghamshire, England, the home of former British Prime Minister Benjamin Bisraeli.